Poorva001/PoorvaBookShop/PoorvaBookShop/README.txt

 Created ProductController and ProductVM in Models in folder and installed package which was required 0002
 Added Index view and Update link in layout file and added product.js file

+2023-11-26
+2212
+Created product upsert view and generated code from the tiny.com